-The Department, in accommodating utilities within State right of ways and lands, is not an "operator."
+The Department, in accommodating utilities within state rights-of-way and lands, is not an "operator."

 3.19.3.
 Archeological

 If cultural, historic, or archeological resources are encountered during work under a utility permit, the utility shall immediately stop work and notify the State Historic Preservation Office and the Department's regional utility engineer.